joonasmyhrberg/pilight/README.md

 Cross compiling with Raspbian: `GOARM=7 GOARCH=arm GOOS=linux go build`

-For the PWM to work, `pilight` must be run as sudo.
+For the PWM to work, `pilight` must be run with sudo.